Robin Edmundson signature

 • 2019 November 21 - January 5, 2020.
 Solo Exhibit.
 Robin Edmundson: Winter.
 Window display, Thomas Gallery.
 Bloomington, Indiana.

 • 2019 October 1 - December 2.
-Solo show.
+Solo exhibit.
 Robin Edmundson: Not Far Afield.
 The Vault at Gallery Mortgage.
 Bloomington, Indiana.

 • 2019 ‘Turquoise Barn & Bales’: Accepted, AquaVenture, Kentucky Watercolor Society, Juried Member Exhibit.

 • 2019 March 22 - April 20.
-Solo show.
+Solo exhibit.
 Robin Edmundson: Field & Farm.
 Lawrence County Art Association.
 Wiley Art Center.
 Bedford, Indiana.

 • 2018 'Linton Barn', Award: Merit Award, Good Ole Summertime, Hoosier Salon Juried Member Competition.